 - Reconstruction of a retaining wall

-These works will enable the partial shutdown of the pumping station, needed to carry out phase 2 of the project.
+This work will permit the partial shutdown of the pumping station, which is needed to complete the second phase of the project.

 - Installation of new pumping equipment

-- Construction of a supply line to the pumps
+- Construction of new supply pipes for the pumps

-- Maintain a reliable and continuous drinking water distribution service
+- Maintain a reliable, continuous drinking water distribution service

-- Improve the maintenance and raise the health and safety standards
+- Improve maintenance and increase health and safety levels

 The city is taking steps to minimize the impact of public works projects on your day-to-day life.
 Read our article to learn about all project progress and the most recent notices sent to area residents.